TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 27/Deuteronomy 27.5.md

 ---

-And there shalt thou build an altar unto Jehovah thy God, an altar of stones: thou shalt lift up no iron [tool] upon them.
+There you shall build an altar to Yahweh your God, an altar of stones: you shall lift up no iron [tool] on them.